Hackers News Hackers News

 David kimber

-Ctrl-Alt-Intel analysts recovered the full server infrastructure and identified the complete operational picture, revealing 200 registered users, 334 confirmed builds, and 2,093 fleet commands issued across 32 compromised machines over a 38-day window.
+Analysts at Ctrl-Alt-Intel successfully infiltrated and mapped the complete server infrastructure of FUDCrypt.
+Their findings revealed a significant operational footprint, including 200 registered users, 334 confirmed malware builds, and 2,093 fleet commands issued to 32 distinct compromised machines over a 38-day observation period.

 Fudcrypt Main Page (Source - Ctrl-Alt-Intel)